xederro/WorklogManager/README.md

 ## Building

-To build WorklogManager, you need to have Go >= 1.24 and pkl installed on your machine.
+To build WorklogManager, you need to have Go >= 1.24, pkl and sqlc installed on your machine.
 You can then clone the repository and build the application:

 ```bash
 git clone https://github.com/xederro/WorklogManager.git